ebucheli/SimpleSpeechCommandsPaper/README.md

 1. 2D Convnets (in `CNNetworks2D.py`)
 1. CRNN (in `RNNetworks.py`)

 There are also four basic input representations for audio.
+2, 3 and 4 are all based in the Fourier Transform and are all time-frequency representations.

 1. Waveforms
 1. Power Spectrograms